Charles McGonigal: Leaks from the New York Office

 Senior FBI Special Agent Johnathan Buma played a pivotal role in the Bureau’s investigation into Giuliani for illegal foreign-lobbying activity and campaign-finance violations.
 Buma drew scrutiny during Trump’s first term for reportedly saying during a presentation that he believed Giuliani may have been compromised by a Russian counter-influence operation—concerns that were immediately shut down by his superiors.
-In a twenty-two-page whistleblower statement, Buma alleged that agency leaders had moved repeatedly to squash his investigation into Russian and Ukrainian ties to Giuliani.
+In a twenty-two-page whistleblower statement, Buma alleged that agency leaders had moved repeatedly to quash his investigation into Russian and Ukrainian ties to Giuliani.
 Buma’s whistleblower statement singled out McGonigal by name as one of the agency leaders who had run interference for Giuliani.
 In March, 2025, Buma was arrested and charged with "illegally disclosing confidential documents."

 From spring 2016 through late 2018, during his time in the New York Office, McGonigal was in a relationship with Allison Guerriero, who was a friend of Rudy Giuliani.
 Guerriero has stated on social media that were no connections between Giuliani and McGonigal.

 In March 2017, McGonigal expressed concern in a text message to then-FBI Deputy Assistant Director of the Counterintelligence Division Jennifer Boone that the surveillance warrant application on Carter Page could leak to the public after being presented to the United States House Permanent Select Committee on Intelligence.

 McGonigal retired from the FBI in 2018.